casangi/casadocs/docs/_files/global-task-list/task_predictcomp/about.rst

       Sets the frequency interval for the predicted visibilities.
       Examples: *minfreq='230GHz' maxfreqs='265GHz' nfreqs=5*, the
-      predicted visibilities will be determined for frequencies of equal interval determined by the equation $(maxfreqs - minfreqs) / nfreqs$ (in this case, for frequencies 230, 239, 248, 256, and 265 GHz).
+      predicted visibilities will be determined for frequencies of equal interval determined by the equation
+      :math:`(maxfreqs - minfreqs) / nfreqs` (in this case, for
+      frequencies 230, 239, 248, 256, and 265 GHz).

       .. rubric:: *prefix*
          :name: prefix